 You have to know what you are getting yourself into once you are in Vietnam.

 You can take time and learn their culture.
 The most important thing is to know the prices of things in the marketplace and also the cost of transport.
 As such, ask the hotel and hostel staff from where you are staying about the transport cost from one location to the next.

-This will protect you from the taxi scams which are plenty in Vietnam.
+This will protect you from the taxi scams, for instance which are plenty in this country.

 4. Be ready to bargain hard

 You have to be ready to bargain.
 Here is a simple step by step guide:

 ask for the price